sqlite/sqlite/autosetup/README.md

 it's a certainty that it will run in canonical TCL as well.
 The opposite, however, is not _always_ the case.

-By default, the configure script will search for an available `tclsh` (under several common names, e.g. `tclsh8.6`) before falling back to compiling the copy of `jimsh0.c` included in the source tree.
+When [`./configure`](/file/configure) is run, it goes through a bootstrapping process to find a suitable TCL with which to run the autosetup framework.
+The first step involves [finding or building a TCL shell](/file/autosetup/autosetup-find-tclsh).
+That will first search for an available `tclsh` (under several common names, e.g. `tclsh8.6`) before falling back to compiling the copy of `jimsh0.c` included in the source tree. i.e. it will prefer to use a system-installed TCL for running the configure script.
+Once it finds (or builds) a TCL shell, it then runs [a sanity test to ensure that the shell is suitable](/file/autosetup/autosetup-test-tclsh) before using it to run the main autosetup app.

-There are two simple ways to ensure that the configure process uses JimTCL instead of the canonical `tclsh`, and either approach provides equally high assurances about configure script compatibility across TCL implementations:
+There are two simple ways to ensure that running of the configure process uses JimTCL instead of the canonical `tclsh`, and either approach provides equally high assurances about configure script compatibility across TCL implementations:

-1. Build on a system with no `tclsh` installed.
+1. Build on a system with no `tclsh` installed in the `$PATH`.
 In that case, the configure process will fall back to building the in-tree copy of JimTCL.

 2. Manually build `./jimsh0` in the top of the checkout with:\
    `cc -o jimsh0 autosetup/jimsh0.c`\
    With that in place, the configure script will prefer to use that before looking for a system-level `tclsh`.
-Note that `make distclean` will remove that file.
+Be aware, though, that `make distclean` will remove that file.

 **Note that `jimsh0` is distinctly different** from the `jimsh` which gets built for code-generation purposes.
 The latter requires non-default build flags to enable features which are platform-dependent, most notably to make its `[file normalize]` work.
 This means, for example, that the configure script and its utility APIs must not use `[file normalize]`, but autosetup provides a TCL implementation of `[file-normalize]` (note the dash) for portable use in the configure script.

 <a name="conventions"></a>